 We are constantly evaluating our security practices, and because of our work with Fortune 500 companies, regularly undergo security audits that analyze our business policies and practices, and the security of our products.

 All March Networks products are designed with cybersecurity in mind.
 Our network video recorders (NVRs) and IP cameras pass rigorous IT testing, including ethical hacks to assess and resolve potential cyber weaknesses.
+We also use independent third-party penetration testing to further confirm security integrity.
+For our 8000 Series, 9000 Series and RideSafe Series Recorders, this testing detected no IP-based direct or indirect network communications nor any routing or redirecting of data traffic that could be used to exfiltrate or expose user data.
 The Linux-based Operating Systems in our NVRs are custom-built to help safeguard against vulnerabilities, and all March Networks products use a sophisticated one-time password mechanism.
 We do not use fixed or backdoor passwords on any of our devices.